-Wat Phra Kaew or the Temple of the Jade Buddha is located with in the grounds of the Grand Palace, the office residence of the King of Siam.
+Wat Phra Kaew or the Temple of the Jade Buddha or Temple of the Emerald Buddha is located with in the grounds of the Grand Palace, the office residence of the King of Siam.
 Inside this beautiful Bangkok temple is a small Buddha statue made from pure jade, the translucent emerald-green gem stone.
 The Buddha Statue is only 66cm tall and is dressed in ceremonial clothing with different styles depending on the season.

 The Temple of the Jade Buddha dates back to 1785.
 Unlike most Buddhist Temples, Wat Phra Kaew does not have accommodation for practicing monks.
 The temple is purely decorative for holding one of the most important Buddhist statues in Thailand.